Second-order Asymptotic Analysis of Tail Probabilities of Bidimensional Randomly Weighted Sums: Preliminaries and main results

-\end{theorem} The second-order asymptotic of the sum tail probability for the randomly weighted sum is composed of six parts, in which the first and second parts express the first-order asymptotic, the third and fourth parts show the second-order asymptotic portion of a single randomly weighted sum, and the sixth part reveals the influence of the dependent structure.
+{The second-order asymptotic formula of the sum tail probability for the randomly weighted sum is composed of five parts, in which the first and second parts express the first-order asymptotics, the third and fourth parts show the second-order asymptotic portion of a single randomly weighted sum, and the fifth part reveals the second-order asymptotic portion of the interaction of the two randomly weighted sums, which includes the interdependent structure.}

-Similarly to the above, the following corollary can be derived directly from Theorem \ref{the:1} and \eqref{eq:2.2}.
+Similarly to the above, the following corollary can be derived from Theorem \ref{the:2}.